 You should submit your completed dissertation proposal to your advisory committee no later than two weeks before your candidacy examination in order to give your advisory committee time to study it.
 During your candidacy examination, you may expect penetrating queries related to your dissertation proposal.
 You may rely on members of your committee to focus on areas of apparent weakness.
 Make sure you understand your material and its foundations well.
-Your proposal evaluation may result in your committee requiring you to take additional coursework and / or do more work to have an acceptable research proposal.
+Your proposal evaluation may result in your committee requiring you do more work to have an acceptable research proposal.
+In addition, your committee may require you to take additional coursework either before or after advancing to candidacy; such coursework is to fill gaps in your knowledge and/or better prepare you to carry out your research.